RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Arbitrage
 A method of making profit using the price difference between exchanges.
 This price difference, often referred to as a "price discrepancy" or "[[Chapter one - BulletProof Your Trading#Spread|spread]]," is what allows you to make a profit
 ## Accumulation
-The process by which one builds a position in an asset or a phase in the market where there is an increase in buying activity.
+The process by which one builds a [[Chapter one - BulletProof Your Trading#Position Positions|position]] in an asset or a phase in the market where there is an increase in buying activity.
 ## Altcoin
 All coins except Bitcoin
 ## Ask/Bid